Girl group: 1966–1989: Changes in formats and genres

-The Bananarama saw them listed in the Guinness World Records for achieving the world's highest number of chart entries by an all-female group.
+Bananarama were listed in the Guinness World Records for achieving the world's highest number of chart entries by an all-female group.

 Entering the 1970s, the Supremes had continued success with top 10 hits "Up the Ladder to the Roof" and "Stoned Love" along with six other singles charting on Billboard's top 40.
 Only two other girl groups made top 10 chartings through 1974 with "Want Ads" by Honey Cone and "When Will I See You Again" by the Three Degrees (which had roots in the 1960s and in 1970, like the Chantels in 1958, began their top 40 pop career with "Maybe").
 Patti LaBelle and the Bluebelles was a US 1960s girl group whose image Vicki Wickham, their manager, helped remake in the early 1970s, renaming the group Labelle and pushing them in the direction of glam rock.
 Labelle were the first girl group to eschew matching outfits and identical choreography, instead wearing extravagant spacesuits and feathered headdresses.
 During the disco craze and beyond, female acts included First Choice, Silver Convention, Hot, the Emotions, High Inergy, Odyssey, Sister Sledge, Mary Jane Girls, Belle Epoque, Frantique, Luv', and Baccara.
 Groups of the 1980s like the Pointer Sisters, Exposé, and Bananarama updated the concept.

 In Latin America, there were a number of dance-oriented popular girl groups during the era, including the Flans, Pandora and Fandango.

 In Japan, all-female idol groups Candies and Pink Lady made a series of hits during the 1970s and 1980s as well.
 The Japanese music program Music Station listed Candies and Pink Lady in their Top 50 Idols of All Time (compiled in 2011), placing them at number 32 and number 15, with sales exceeding 5 and 13 million in Japan, respectively.
 With the single "Kiss in the Dark", Pink Lady was also one of only two Japanese artists to have reached the Billboard Top 40.